kderme/gsoc/blog/report.md

 I wrote many q-s-m tests for persistent https://github.com/kderme/gsoc
-I used this test suite to find bugs or missing feautures in q-s-m itself and in persistent <br/>
+I used this test suite to find bugs or missing features in q-s-m itself and in persistent <br/>
 https://github.com/yesodweb/persistent/pull/915 (merged and released) <br/>
 https://github.com/yesodweb/persistent/pull/922 (merged and released) <br/>
 https://github.com/yesodweb/persistent/pull/945 (merged and released) <br/>
 https://github.com/yesodweb/persistent/issues/948 (issue reported)

-I generalized paralellism in q-s-m to an arbitrary number of threads (was limited to 2) https://github.com/advancedtelematic/quickcheck-state-machine/pull/324 The same pr also introduced many meta-properties for the new shrinker of q-s-m.
+I generalized parallelism in q-s-m to an arbitrary number of threads (was limited to 2) https://github.com/advancedtelematic/quickcheck-state-machine/pull/324 The same pr also introduced many meta-properties for the new shrinker of q-s-m.
-In the same pr I gave the possibility to draw automatically plots of failing tests with graphviz-dot, like portayed here https://github.com/advancedtelematic/quickcheck-state-machine/issues/316#issuecomment-504011309.
+In the same pr I gave the possibility to draw automatically plots of failing tests with graphviz-dot, like portrayed here https://github.com/advancedtelematic/quickcheck-state-machine/issues/316#issuecomment-504011309.
 At the same link I had a discussions with Stevan, about linearizability and how we can extend it.

-I have implemented a new way to interract with SQlite from multiple threads in Haskell.
+I have implemented a new way to interact with SQLite from multiple threads in Haskell.
 In order to implement this I wrote a new library https://github.com/kderme/async-queue which I plan to publish at hackage.
 The implementation is adopted in persistent.
 The fork can be found here https://github.com/kderme/persistent.
-I have written a pretty big blog post which explains what I did and other relate intersting stuff: https://github.com/kderme/gsoc/blob/master/blog/blog-sqlite.md A subset of this work above and the persistent test is merged as a q-s-m test https://github.com/advancedtelematic/quickcheck-state-machine/pull/349.
+I have written a pretty big blog post which explains what I did and other related interesting stuff: https://github.com/kderme/gsoc/blob/master/blog/blog-sqlite.md A subset of this work above and the persistent test is merged as a q-s-m test https://github.com/advancedtelematic/quickcheck-state-machine/pull/349.